-At Intellis, we keep a keen eye on the technological developments that are shaping the future of the Facilities Management Industry.
-It is our mission to harness the latest tech advancements with our mobile enterprise solutions, such as FOUNDATION, so that we can provide our clients with the best software solutions that will ensure healthy building and infrastructure operations while also reducing costs, improving productivity and boosting sustainability.
-Here are the top trends that we think will transform in the Facilities Management Industry.
+At Intellis, we keep a keen eye on the technological developments shaping the future of the Facilities Management Industry.
+Our mission is to harness the latest tech advancements with our mobile enterprise solutions, such as FOUNDATION, to provide our clients with the best software solutions that will ensure healthy building and infrastructure operations while also reducing costs and improving productivity-boosting sustainability.
+Here are the top trends that we think will transform the Facilities Management Industry.

 2. Machine Learning and Predictive Analytics

-IoT is expanding rapidly, and so the important question for decision makers is: How is this intelligence actionable?
-While IoT captures, exchanges and stores vast amounts of information, it is the AI-driven analytics capabilities of enterprise solutions that will provide the answer to that question.
-Today, Facilities Management Software must not only accept incoming data from connected devices, but it must also put executives in control of that information and enable them to drill through in order to determine a course of action.
+IoT is expanding rapidly, so the critical question for decision-makers is: How is this intelligence actionable?
+While IoT captures, exchanges, and stores vast amounts of information, it is the AI-driven analytics capabilities of enterprise solutions that will provide the answer to that question.
+So today, Facilities Management Software must not only accept incoming data from connected devices, but it must also put executives in control of that information and enable them to drill through to determine a course of action.

-What's innovative about machine learning is that unlike condition-based maintenance (CBM), it does not rely on pre-programmed algorithms.
-Instead it enables the machine to learn from large aggregate data sets to identify patterns, trends and insights.
-Because machine learning systems use data collected from IoT-enabled sensors, they can continually refine models which are used to make analytical predictions on facility performance and efficiency.
+What's innovative about machine learning is that it does not rely on pre-programmed algorithms, unlike condition-based maintenance (CBM).
+Instead, it enables the machine to learn from large aggregate data sets to identify patterns, trends, and insights.
+In addition, because machine learning systems use data collected from IoT-enabled sensors, they can continually refine models used to make analytical predictions on facility performance and efficiency.

 3. Big Data

-With the proliferation of the Internet of Things comes a requirement for smarter analytics.
+With the proliferation of the Internet of Things comes a requirement for more innovative analytics.
 Enter Big Data.
-The advanced analytics that are possible with Big Data allow facility managers to gain meaningful takeaways from the information that’s constantly being collected from machinery.
-The major benefit is that facility management teams can mine these data sets and easily detect issues or deterioration before it becomes a real problem.
+The advanced analytics with Big Data allows facility managers to gain meaningful takeaways from the information constantly being collected from machinery.
+The primary benefit is that facility management teams can mine these data sets and easily detect deterioration before it becomes a real problem.

-Mobile technology has made a significant impact in the enterprise industry, leading to improved communication, on-site access to computing functionality, and accurate data recording.
+Mobile technology has significantly impacted the enterprise industry, leading to improved communication, on-site access to computing functionality, and accurate data recording.

 The facility management industry has joined the mobile technology revolution.
-With a software solution that can be used on smart phones and tablets, inspectors, technicians and facility managers can bring their software with them in the palm of their hand, wherever their work takes them.
+With a software solution that Facility Managers can use on smartphones and tablets, inspectors, technicians, and facility managers can bring their software with them in the palm of their hand, wherever their work takes them.
 The benefits of implementing a mobile-first software solution are clear: It reduces downtime and gives managers greater control over projects with the ability to track work in real-time.

-Software solutions such as FOUNDATION help businesses to better organize their facility management departments, which leads to less unplanned downtime, higher productivity and better overall business performance.
-When facility managers move from organizing inspection and maintenance with paper, pen and clipboards to implementing software solutions such as FOUNDATION, customers can reduce costs by seven to nine times.
+Software solutions such as FOUNDATION help businesses better organize their facility management departments, leading to less unplanned downtime, higher productivity, and better overall business performance.
+When facility managers move from managing inspection and maintenance with paper, pen, and clipboards to implementing software solutions such as FOUNDATION, customers can reduce costs seven to nine times.

-Facility managers are tasked with balancing increased productivity demands along side time and budget constrains.
-By implementing an enterprise facility management solution such as Intellis' FOUNDATION Solution, managers will be able to improve both the financial and operational outlook for their organizations.
+Facility managers are tasked with balancing increased productivity demands alongside time and budget constraints.
+By implementing an enterprise facility management solution such as Intellis' FOUNDATION Solution, managers will improve their organizations' financial and operational outlooks.